Health-Informatics-UoN/hutch/charts/hutch/README.md

 ### Local development

 You can deploy all the components in the same cluster.
-You will need the connection details of the upstream Task API to are connecting the Relay instance to.
+You will need the connection details of the upstream Task API that Relay will connect to.

 First you need to deploy relay and the dependencies, so set the `bunny.enabled` to `false`.
 You can use this yaml file, changing the necessary credentials: